-The Kiwi Bus had taken us to Waitomo, a village which contained very little.
+After Rotorua, the Kiwi Experience bus took us to Waitomo – a village which contained very little.
 Basically, we had stopped off to see some caves.
-We had $35 taken from us and were then told that we weren’t allowed to take photos.
+We had $35 taken from us at the entrance and we were then told that we weren’t allowed to take photos.
 Thankfully, the caves turned out to be pretty amazing, with lots of stalagmites and stalactites (I think I know which way round they go).
-We then all got onto a little boat and sailed in the dark to see all the glowworms stuck on the ceiling, which lit up the space like hundreds of little stars.
+We then all got onto a little boat and sailed in the dark to see all the glow-worms stuck on the ceiling, which lit up the space like hundreds of little stars.
 You don’t see that everyday.
 I was a bit gutted not to get any photos but it would have been a shame to dazzle them.

 In the evening, we hit Curly Bar.
 It wasn’t as packed as we hoped, but it was a nice place to chat and drink before bed.

-Taupo was our next stop.
+Our next stop was the town of Taupo.
 We arrived at about 1pm and the Gap Year Buddy and I decided the time had come to organise our bungee jump, as we had some time on our hands.
-The woman at the front desk of our hostel kindly called the local company for us and her next response was, ‘Would you like to go now?’
-20 minutes later, two girls were to be found out on platform ledge, 47m over a river, in a gorge getting a bungee roped strapped around their ankles and some guy telling them to just lean forward and fall off.
+The woman at the front desk of our hostel kindly called the local company for us and her next response was, ‘would you like to go now?’
+20 minutes later, two girls (i.e. us) were to be found out on platform ledge, 47m over a river, in a gorge getting a bungee roped strapped around their ankles and some guy telling them to just lean forward and fall off.
 Was he crazy?
-I hate heights and, unlike with my skydive, vertigo had reared its ugly head.
+I really hate heights and this time, unlike with my skydive, vertigo reared its ugly head.

-The hike back up the cliff was actually much longer than the bungee itself but soon enough we were back in town grabbing supplies from Pak n’ Save (the food industry’s answer to Ikea).
-W then chilled in our room until about half 6 when we made our way to Element bar- the bar in our hostel- as that night they had a deal on where you could get a free pizza when you ordered a drink.
+The hike back up the cliff was actually much longer than the bungee itself but eventually we were back in town grabbing supplies from Pak n’ Save (the food industry’s answer to Ikea).
+We then chilled in our room until about half 6 when we made our way to Element bar – which was our hostel’s bar – as that night they had a deal on where you could get a free pizza when you ordered a drink.
 That was dinner sorted.
-The bartender told us that the pizzas were given per group so if we stayed just the two of us then we’d get more.
-It may have not been the most social way to spend an evening but that is what we did.
+The bartender told us that the pizzas were going to be given out per group so if we stayed just the two of us then we’d get more slices.
+It may have been quite anti-social of us, but that’s what we did.
 Priorities.

-Afterwards we headed to the nearby Irish bar which was hosting a quiz night, even though I am awful at quizzes.
-I knew two of the answers, one of which was Zorro and the other was Bob The Builder; I have no idea what the questions were.
+Afterwards we headed to a nearby Irish bar which was hosting a quiz night, even though I am awful at quizzes.
+I knew two of the answers, one of which was Zorro and the other was Bob The Builder.
+Looking back, I have no idea what the questions were.

-We finally crashed to the sound of music blaring through the bedroom floor at about 1.20am.
-We were then up at 5am for our monster hike to see Mount Doom ( the mountain from the Lord of the Rings films).
+We finally crashed back in our room to the sound of music blaring through the bedroom floor at about 1.20am.
+We were then up at 5am for a monster hike to see Mount Ngauruhoe (otherwise known as Mount Doom from the Lord of the Rings).
 We walked from 8am till 3pm, over the Tongariro Crossing, with a few very necessary breaks.
 I’m not going to lie, it was tough.
-The sky was clear blue which made it all worthwhile, as I took about 200 photos of various rocks and pools of water.
-I was glad we did it but I am also glad that I never have to do it again.
+The sky was clear blue and the views made it all worthwhile.
+I took about 200 photos of various rocks and pools of water.
+I was glad I did it but I am also glad that I never, ever have to do it again.
 The returning coach trip was in silence as there was barely one person left awake.

-After a nap back at the hostel, the prospect of treating ourselves to a KFC made us drag our painful legs out of bed.
+After a nap back at the hostel, the prospect of a KFC was the only thing that made us drag our painful legs out of bed.
 We spent our evening eating fried chicken and watching the 40 year old Virgin in the TV room.
-It was a well deserved break.
+It was a well deserved easy evening.

 The next day was time for Nelson National Lake, where we got taken on a walk around the lake, which was stunning.
 There was an option to jump off end of a small pier into the lake, which admittedly did look fun but, at the same time, it also looked freezing so I declined.
 In hindsight, I should have jumped.

-The bus then went to Greymouth, where we got our outfits sorted for our ‘bin bag’ themed party that our bus drivers were throwing that night.
-After reaching our accommodation for the night at Lake Mahinapua, the ‘Poo Pub’, our bus drivers cooked us all a massive dinner of steak, venison stew, pasta, coleslaw, the first vegetables that we’d eaten in a month and bread.
-It was amazing and rather nice of them.
+The bus then went to Greymouth, where we picked up outfits for a ‘bin bag’ themed party that our bus drivers were throwing that night.
+After reaching our accommodation for the night at Lake Mahinapua (someplace called the ‘Poo Pub‘), our bus drivers cooked us all a massive dinner of steak, venison stew, pasta, coleslaw, the first vegetables that we’d eaten in a month and bread.
+It was amazing and really very nice of them.

-After a nap (which was very necessary after that amount of food), the Gap Year Buddy and I, along with three other girls we’d grouped up with, dedicated an hour to making our bin-bag ninja outfits.
-As the party got started and the night went on, most of us had to dispense with part of the outfit by the end of the night.
+After a nap (which was very necessary after that amount of food), the Gap Year Buddy and I, along with three other girls we’d grouped up with, dedicated an hour to making bin-bag ninja outfits.
+As the party got started and the night went on, most of us had to dispense with various parts of our outfits.
 It was boiling.
-The night involved a lot of limbo and photos with the legendary pub owner, Les.
+The night involved a lot of limbo and photos Les, with the legendary pub owner.